gmcninch-tufts/2024-Sp-Math190/course-contents/notes-RT--Groups-and-GAP.md

 summary : A quick overview of some tools for carrying out "computer algebra" calculations.
 ---

+**Note:** In class, I promised I'd include these in the notes... you'll have to read the docs a bit to figure out how to get Character Tables.
+(The [notes her](notes-RT-2024-02-07--diaconis-paper.html) might help you get started).

 A overview of ``GAP``
 =====================